Deep South's Oldest Rivalry: 1999: Kevin Ramsey firing

-2001: Auburn Gets Revenge for 1992
+2001: Auburn revenge for 1992

 No. 19 Georgia had a chance to force overtime after getting possession back at the Auburn 45-yard line with 1:10 remaining and no timeouts.
 The Bulldogs drove down to the goal line with 16 seconds left, but rather than spiking the ball to save time off the game clock, they inexplicably called for a handoff up the middle for no gain.
-Time expired before Georgia was trying to hurry up on offense, and the Bulldogs lost to the #24 Tigers 24–17, providing Auburn with revenge for a similar ending in Georgia's favor in 1992's "Lay Down Dawgs" game.
+Time expired before Georgia was trying to hurry up on offense, and the Bulldogs lost to the No. 24 Tigers 24–17, providing Auburn with revenge for a similar ending in Georgia's favor in 1992's "Lay Down Dawgs" game.

-2002: Michael Johnson breaks Auburn Hearts
+2002: Michael Johnson breaks Auburn hearts

-No. 7 Georgia traveled to #22 Auburn with a spot in the SEC Championship game and an outside chance at the national title on the line.
+No. 7 Georgia traveled to No. 22 Auburn with a spot in the SEC Championship game and an outside chance at the national title on the line.
 Auburn led 14–3 at halftime, thanks to a 53-yard touchdown run from Ronnie Brown.
 Georgia rallied to make it 21–17 Tigers with 1:25 remaining when they faced a 4th and 15 from the Auburn 19.
 QB David Greene threw up a prayer, and Michael Johnson caught the pass over Auburn CB Horace Willis to come away with the improbable touchdown.
 Georgia defeated Auburn 24–21 to secure a spot in their first SEC Championship Game.
 The Bulldogs defeated Arkansas 30–3 to win their first SEC Championship since 1982.
-The Bulldogs finished the season 13–1 with a victory over Florida State in the Sugar Bowl, and a #3 final ranking.
+The Bulldogs finished the season 13–1 with a victory over Florida State in the Sugar Bowl, and a No. 3 final ranking.
 Auburn meanwhile finished with a 9-4 record and defeated Penn State in the Citrus Bowl.

-2004: Auburn Wins Top 10 Matchup on the Way to Undefeated Season
+2004: Auburn top-10 win and undefeated season

-No. 8 Georgia traveled to undefeated and #3 Auburn in 2004.
-The Tigers were eyeing their first SEC Championship since splitting the title in 1989 (note: Auburn was on probation in 1993 and ineligible for the championship), as well as a spot in the BCS National Championship Game.
+No. 8 Georgia traveled to undefeated and No. 3 Auburn in 2004.
+The Tigers were eyeing their first SEC Championship since splitting the title in 1989 (Auburn was on probation in 1993 and ineligible for the championship), as well as a spot in the BCS National Championship Game.
 The Tigers won 24–6 on their way to a 13–0 season, ending with a 16–13 victory over Virginia Tech in the Sugar Bowl and a No. 2 national ranking.

-2006: Tra Battle's Day On The Plains
+2006: Tra Battle's "Day On The Plains"

 No. 5 Auburn had hopes of playing for a National Championship after knocking off eventual champion Florida, but the Bulldogs got a big performance out of free safety Tra Battle.
 Battle tied a Georgia record that day with three interceptions, one of which he returned 30 yards for a touchdown.
-UGA would go on to rout the Tigers 37–15, dashing their title hopes and costing Tommy Tuberville a shot at playing for the SEC Championship Game.
+UGA went on to rout the Tigers 37–15, dashing their title hopes and costing Tommy Tuberville a shot at playing for the SEC Championship Game.